dlundquist/sniproxy/README.md

 =========

 Proxies incoming HTTP and TLS connections based on the hostname contained in the initial request.
-This enables HTTPS name based virtual hosting to separate backend servers without the installing the private key on the proxy machine.
+This enables HTTPS name-based virtual hosting to separate backend servers without installing the private key on the proxy machine.

 Features
 --------